mongodb/specifications/source/client-side-operations-timeout/client-side-operations-timeout.md

 See [runCommand behavior](#runcommand-behavior).

-### Explain Helpers
+### Explain

+> [!NOTE]
+> This portion of the specification is only relevant for drivers that provide `explain` helpers.

-If a driver provides an explain helper, drivers MUST take care to ensure that timeoutMS is correctly applied to the top-level explain command, when specified.
+When `timeoutMS` is specified, drivers MUST take care to ensure that timeoutMS is correctly applied to the top-level explain command.
 Care should be taken by drivers with a fluent API - the following example should apply a timeoutMS of 1000 to the `explain` command:

 ```typescript
 collection.find({}, { timeoutMS: 1000 }).explain();